Get There Vancouver - Residential Travel Options Pilot Program

 Where will the program be available and for how long?

-The City is piloting the program in neighborhoods around The Vine on Fourth Plain, The Vine on Mill Plain, and Fisher’s Landing from July 15, 2024, to through February 2025.
+The city piloted the program in neighborhoods around The Vine on Fourth Plain, The Vine on Mill Plain, and Fisher’s Landing from July 15, 2024, to through February 2025.

 How do I sign up for the program?